Finetuning CLIP to Reason about Pairwise Differences: Experiments

 \subsection{Evaluating the Quality of Learnt Embeddings}

-\paragraph{Embedding Arithmetic with Text-to-Image Generation} One way that we can evaluate the quality of our text encoder is by performing arithmetic in the text embedding space and evaluating the results by visualizing the resulting embedding through existing text-to-image generation models, such as Stable Diffusion \citep{rombach2022high, podell2023sdxl}.
-Here, we can directly swap the text encoder in Stable Diffusion XL \citep{podell2023sdxl} with one that has been finetuned with our PC-CLIP objective.
-Specifics of the generation process are outlined in detail in \cref{appx:image_gen}.
+\paragraph{Embedding Arithmetic with Text-to-Image Generation} To evaluate the ability of a text encoder to perform arithmetic in text embedding space is to visualizing the resulting summation of embeddings through an existing text-to-image generation model, such as Stable Diffusion \citep{rombach2022high, podell2023sdxl}.
+Here, we can directly swap the text encoder in Stable Diffusion XL \citep{podell2023sdxl} with one that has been finetuned with our PC-CLIP objective. \rebuttal{We remark that this reflects a different CLIP model architecture (namely a ViT-G/14), as this is the text embedding used in Stable Diffusion XL.}

+\rebuttal{We consider a task of producing images from a combination of an object corresponding to a class from CIFAR100 and a specific color attribute (taken from the AwA2 dataset).
+Therefore, we take the summation of the embeddings that correspond to the CIFAR100 class and the color attribute and feed this into a text-to-image generation model to visualize the result of the semantic arithmetic.} More details about this generation process are outlined in detail in \cref{appx:image_gen}.
 Note that we do not present this as a specific approach to perform compositional image generation \citep{liu2022compositional} (as we could easily lengthen the original prompt), but rather, we use this to evaluate PC-CLIP's improved ability to perform text embedding arithmetic.

-To quantitatively evaluate how well the generated images match the sum of two text prompts, we can evaluate them using the CLIPScore \citep{hessel2021clipscore}, with a larger CLIP model architecture, although we do remark that finding a metric to evaluate text-image alignment is an open research question.
-We evaluate a set of images generated to represent CIFAR100 classes while adding in the text embedding of attributes from AwA2.
+To quantitatively evaluate how well the generated images match the sum of two text prompts, \rebuttal{we can evaluate them using a large multimodal model as a judge.
+Specifically, we use GPT-4o-mini to judge the quality of generations on a scale from 1 to 5, with 5 being of highest quality.
+We provide the specific scoring prompt used in Appendix \ref{appx:t2i_quality}.
+We remark that finding metric to evaluate text-image alignment is an open research question.} We evaluate a set of images generated to represent CIFAR100 classes while adding in the text embedding of attributes from AwA2.
 We observe that PC-CLIP, when used with Stable Diffusion, produces images that achieve a higher CLIP score than the original CLIP embedding, reflecting better arithmetic properties in embedding space.

 We qualitatively observe that adding in the text embedding of (especially long) comparison-based descriptions to original text prompts leads to slightly more visually consistent generations with our text (see \cref{fig:image_gen}).
 In the provided examples, these comparison-based descriptions negatively impact the visual coherence of generations from CLIP + Stable diffusion (regions circled in red in \cref{fig:image_gen}), while PC-CLIP + Stable Diffusion much better captures the text from the comparison-based additions in the generated images.
 We provide more examples and a more in-depth discussion in \cref{appx:image_gen_examples}.\\